Please wait . . .

 Forgot password?

-Climate Impact through infrastructure debt
+Climate Impact through Infrastructure Debt

 < Back to Private Markets

-Climate Impact through infrastructure debt at a glance
+Climate Impact through Infrastructure Debt at a glance

 Infrastructure debt investing is crucial to the global transition towards sustainable energy and development.
 Investors contribute significantly to financing renewable energy installations, modernizing transportation infrastructure, and advancing other green projects.
 Through infrastructure debt investments, investors directly support critical initiatives driving the transition towards a sustainable future.
 Funds primarily invest in debt tranches, including senior and mezzanine, backed by infrastructure development projects such as project finance rather than corporate entities.
 This investment serves to fill financing gaps left by banks and government budgets.
 The projects typically involve monopolistic or semi-monopolistic sectors with regulated and inelastic demand, spanning industries like energy/utilities, transportation, telecommunications, and social infrastructure.
 These projects often have long-term horizons, reflected in closed-end fund maturities ranging from 10 to 20+ years.
 Investors perceive infrastructure investments as a reliable source of income and diversification, even though they are generally illiquid and long-dated.
 Due to their characteristics, these investments offer strong downside protection.
 Various strategies within infrastructure debt investing cater to different investor types, ranging from capital preservation to return enhancement and opportunistic approaches.
 The mix of debt seniority, credit quality, and project risk profile (whether new development or refurbishment) determines the return and risk characteristics.